 Scott Spooner - “Spooner” hails from rural Missouri, where he began his so-called career at an early age fishing for perch, catfish, bass and crappie.
 After he was introduced to the skiing scene in Crested Butte as a youngster, Colorado’s siren song pulled him westward once he was old enough to fly the coop.
 After working in the restaurant industry for over 26 years, Scott began a new career in the fly fishing industry in 2007 and never looked back.
 Whispered rumors of rainy summer day Fryingpan hatches drew him to the Roaring Fork Valley, and the myriad year-round fishing opportunities keep him rooted here.
 Now manager of Taylor Creek Fly Shop, he tends to be mostly an indoor cat versus outdoor at this point, but occasionally still guides when his schedule allows.
 Spooner produces the annual "Fly on the Wall" newspaper and is a weekly columnist in the Aspen Times and Post Independent with the popular "On the Fly" column.
-He is the Guide Coordinator for the Western Slope’s Casting for Recovery program and enjoys fishing the Louisiana marsh for redfish, hosting bonefish trips to Christmas Island, genealogy, tying flies, float fishing, and entomology.
+He is the Guide Coordinator for the Western Slope’s Casting for Recovery program and enjoys fishing the Keys, the Louisiana marsh for redfish, hosting bonefish trips to Christmas Island, genealogy, tying flies, float fishing, and entomology.

 John High (passed) – John lost his valiant battle with cancer on May 11th of 2001.
 He was a fixture at Taylor Creek for over 17 years and guided in the Roaring Fork Valley for over 20 years.
 His infectious attitude on life and his extreme love of the outdoors was evident to anyone lucky enough to have known him.
 One of the most common things that John said and truly believed was, " I may not make a lot of money guiding, but just take a look at my office."
 John's absence will always be felt here in the shop and by those he guided and befriended over the years.
 If you had the pleasure of knowing and fishing with John, be sure to spend a moment of reflection sitting on his riverside bench behind the shop before you head up the Fryingpan.
 You’ll be glad you did.